Hindi Language Week begins on September 11

 Organised by the ‘Teach Hindi New Zealand’ and the ‘Hindi Language and Culture Trust,’ at the Papatoetoe High School Hall in the South Auckland suburb of Papatoetoe, the Programme will be held from 7 pm to 10 pm,

-Satya Dutt, President and Chief Executive of the ‘Hindi Language and Culture Trust,’ said that more than 300 people including Members of Parliament, government officials, community leaders, teachers and students are expected to attend the event.
+Satya Dutt, President, ‘Hindi Language and Culture Trust’ and Chief Executive, ‘Teach Hindi New Zealand,’ said that more than 300 people including Members of Parliament, government officials, community leaders, teachers and students are expected to attend the event.

 “The celebrations are a joint effort between mainstream schools and eight Hindi Language and Culture Community Schools.
 Teaching Hindi is the main activity at these institutions located in Auckland, Hamilton and Christchurch,” he said.